New Opportunities. New Challenges.

 Where the data rate is insufficient, video frames are not decoded at the device in time, causing delayed and dropped frames, and thus stuttering visuals.
 This also impacts responsiveness, delaying when the first frame is observed after an action has been initiated.

 Round Trip Time

-Fast response to action and reaction is critical to all gamers, even more so to competitive players.
+Fast response to action and reaction is critical to all gamers, even more so for people who like to gamble at freepokies.org.
 But in cloud gaming, a minimum target latency cannot be guaranteed, and excessive network lag is the result.
 The distance packets travel is impacted by both the location of the server and the number of hops they pass through.